tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** KL was a completely different roster, it was old TSM.
-Then Mindcontrol, 9class, and pure join.
-But then so does moonmeander and zai, kinda.
-And lemme tell you, ole' Ivan Ivanov did not like that one bit no siree.
-Then tobi came in.
-Then tobi came out and ramzses came in
+**How did this roster happen?** As mentioned earlier, the TI11 winning Tundra roster kinda imploded after TI12.
+They were already on life support with Saksa's health issues, but <a href="https://x.com/RAX_Nine/status/1721589497161224324">Nine deciding to take a break from competitive</a> was likely the final nail in the coffin.
+33 went to Liquid, Skiter and Sney went to Falcons.

+Tundra wasn't about to take that lying down, however.
+Despite not really having a team, they temporarily picked up the orphaned NA TSM roster that qualified to ESL KL.

+Now strap in for the rest, I'm gonna go quick.
+Ok so Whitemon was on that TSM roster, they kept him.
+Topson was on their TI12 roster, they brought him back.
+Then they got Pure, 9class, and MinD_ContRoL.
+Yes, MC finally left Nigma under the pretenses that he would likely be helming operations at this new team.
+But then they also brought Moonmeander as a coach.
+And then they also brought in Zai as a manager (don't ask).

+You still keeping up?
+Good.
+Alright well now we have a lotta cooks in the kitchen, yeah?
+And lemme tell you, ole' Ivan Ivanov did not like that one bit, no siree.
+So much so that, according to Tundra, ["unreasonable demands"](https://x.com/TundraEsports/status/1762147698046615984) were being made by him which resulted in his suspension and ultimately, replacement, from the team before Birmingham.

+Tobi was brought in as a benchwarmer before Pure, who was also keen on the captain role all along, recruited Ramzes as their rostered offlaner.

+Oh yeah and now 9class wasn't able to get a visa to Denmark, so Saksa's back.

+You get everything?

 **How was their season?**